AYehia0/Stadium-Seat-Booking-System/README.md

 # Notes

-In case of locked database, kill anything that currently uses the database :  $ fuser -k db.sqlite
+In case of locked database, kill anything that currently uses the database :  ```fuser -k db.sqlite```

 # ToDo
 ###### (probably won't do, busy)